TamerMostafa2000/Retained-sample-extraction/README.md

 I have used several open sorced librarie as pytesseract, pypdf, PIL and other libraries.

 First, I convert the pages into images.
-Then, I extract the texts from the images. finally, I collected the data into a DataFrame then into CSV file.
+Then, I extract the texts from the images after enhancing the qulity of the images. finally, I collected the data into a DataFrame then into CSV file.